awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.Oracle.md

    GRANT SELECT ON v_$standby_log TO db_user;
    ```

 1. Create a source endpoint for the Oracle Standby by using the AWS Management Console or AWS CLI\.
-When creating the endpoint, specify the extra connection attributes following\.
+When creating the endpoint, specify the following extra connection attributes\.

    ```
    useLogminerReader=N;useBfile=Y